jcrist/talks/profile_and_debug_dask/slides.md

 ~~~

 - Use `dask.visualize` to inspect graphs
-- `optimize_graph=True` shows what the scheduler sees

 ~~~

 - Profile!
 - `snakeviz` or `line_profiler` for task level profiling
-- `dask.diagnostics` for parallel profiling
+- `dask.diagnostics` or `dask.distributed` dashboard for parallel profiling

 ~~~

 - Debug locally
 - PDB works fine with dask
-- Error messages are your friends

 ~~~